UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Bruins average only 6.9 more yards per game (415.7) than the Buffaloes allow per outing (408.8).

-- UCLA is 4-2 against the spread and 4-2 overall when the team churns out more than 408.8 yards.
+- In games that UCLA piles up more than 408.8 yards, the team is 4-2 against the spread and 4-2 overall.

 - The Bruins have turned the ball over nine times this season, two more turnovers than the Buffaloes have forced (7).